What is Art? Anyway...?

 Anyway, clearly this will require each of these components to be unpacked to see what they contain.
 Then we will see what we need to add.

 Of course, anything done that way expresses the self.
 An essay or opinion piece, such as this I am writing now, is self-expression.
 And it is certainly communication.
 All of what gets poured into the modern bucket of “Leadership” has these two factors turned up high.
 So the recipe is, as I predicted at the top, not sufficient.
 I always look to language usage to keep my theories in line with reality.
 Words and phrases are, to use a new buzzword, “crowd-sourced.”
-So, like linguists, we need to respect the reasons we have different words, art and leadership and would be more likely to put most opinion pieces or essays — most, but not all — in the category of leadership, rather than art.
+So, like linguists, we need to respect the reasons we have different words, art and leadership, and we would be more likely to put most opinion pieces or essays in the category of leadership, rather than Art.
 This is certainly something to do with Beauty.
 Even when a fine art piece arouses fear, disgust, and even boredom, especially regarding “what it is about,” it can be seen as art, not craft, and can be called exquisite and beautiful.
 Why is that?

 I really don’t know yet, and won’t know until I continue this line…

 To be continued.

 Meditation…Ah!
 That word, that concept, that action, and all it opens onto…It has animated my heart, mind, and action since 1970.

 I was a certified and full-time teacher of Transcendental Meditation back in the days when it was pretty innocent and a simple gift to the world (late 60s to mid 70s).
 What that marvelous method touches is, as the great teacher always said, purely natural.
 It is a natural meditation.

 There can be any number of methods that touch what it touches.
 I have designed one so that we can all have a way of learning this way of meditation free of charge and without any strings.
 You also don’t have to sign up with anybody or go away.
 It is right there on your cellphone, if that is your favorite learning center.